Ghana Military Academy: Selection

 The selection process for the Ghana Military Academy is rigorous and competitive.

 Entry into the Ghana Military Academy involves meeting eligibility criteria, including citizenship, age, education, medical, and physical fitness requirements.
 Once eligible, candidates can apply to join the academy.
 Following a review of their applications, candidates are invited to sit for a written examination assessing their knowledge in math, English, and general knowledge.
-Successful candidates undergo a Basic Fitness Test (BFT), followed by the Officer Leadership Test (OLT) to evaluate leadership potential and problem-solving skills.
+Successful candidates undergo a Basic Fitness Test (BFT), followed by the Outdoor Leaderless Test (OLT) to evaluate leadership potential and problem-solving skills.
 Those who pass then undergo medical screening to evaluate their physical fitness to ensure they meet military medical standards.

-Finally, successful candidates are interviewed by the selection board to assess their leadership potential and motivation.
+Finally, successful candidates are vetted and interviewed by the selection board to assess their leadership potential and motivation.
 The selection board reviews candidates' performance and selects the best candidates for admission to the Ghana Military Academy.

 Mission

 The mission of the Ghana Military Academy is to produce leaders of character for the defence of Ghana.